Tena Bar Money Find Spot

 By: ERIC ULIS

 On February 10, 1980, exactly 3,000 days to the day after the DB Cooper skyjacking, an 8-year old boy named Brian Ingram discovered $6,000 of DB Cooper’s ransom buried just under the surface at a beach on the Columbia River named Tena Bar.
-Specifically, he found three rotting straps of $20 bills, still bound by rubber bands, that immediately crumbled to the touch and were stacked upon each other.
-How these three straps of DB Cooper’s ransom arrived at Tena Bar and when has been a matter of significant controversy and debate since the money was found.
+Specifically, he found three rotting straps of $20 bills, with crusted rubber bands in place, stacked upon each other.
+How these three straps of DB Cooper’s ransom arrived at Tena Bar, and when, has been a matter of significant controversy and debate since the money was found.

 Upon being notified of the discovery, the FBI immediately cordoned off the area and excavated the beach for nearly a week looking for additional cash or anything else related to the DB Cooper mystery.
 In fact, only small bits and pieces of additional money were found during this search.
 Moreover, everything that was found was unearthed in the immediate vicinity of the original money find.

 Remarkably, the FBI did not record the precise location of the money find spot.
 For decades researches had not been certain as to the location of the precise money find spot.
 However, much work had been done by the Cooper Research Team to pinpoint a money find spot that was within 120 feet or so of the precise spot.